-The Montane Dry Land System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for subalpine woodlands and forests, montane mixed conifer forests, pinyon-juniper woodlands, and montane shrublands (including high desert chaparrals), and montane cliff and canyon environments (Figure 2-4).
+The Montane Dry Land System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for alpine uplands, subalpine woodlands and forests, montane mixed conifer forests, pinyon-juniper woodlands, and montane shrublands (including montane sagebrush and chaparrals), and montane cliff and canyon environments (Figure 2-4).
 While proportionally more limited in extent than Basin systems, these systems characterize both National Forest and BLM lands throughout the ecoregion.
-Encompassing the vast majority of the ecoregion, the Basin Dry Land System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for semi-desert shrublands, desert grasslands, desert scrubs, desert badlands and pavements, desert cliff and outcrops, and sand dunes (Figure 2-4).
+The Basin Dry Land System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for semi-desert shrublands, shrub steppe, desert scrub, desert cliff and outcrops, and sand dunes (Figure 2-4).

-The Montane Wet System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for the relatively limited subalpine-to-montane streams, wetlands, and riparian communities.
+The Montane Wet System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for alpine-to-montane lakes, streams, wetlands, and riparian communities.
 Again, of most limited over extent in the ecoregion, these systems characterize both National Forest and BLM lands across the ranges of the ecoregion.
-The Basin Wet System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for low-elevation rivers, streams, desert springs, and riparian communities, desert washes, and playa lakes (Figure 2-4).
+The Basin Wet System includes a series of submodels that encompass landscape pattern, dynamics, and biotic assemblages for low-elevation lakes, streams, desert springs, marshes, floodplain and riparian communities, and seasonally or intermittently wet desert washes, playas and greasewood flats (Figure 2-4).

 Figure 2-4.
-SubSystem Model Components for the Mojave Basin and Range ecoregion
+SubSystem Model Components for the Central Basin and Range ecoregion